 Dr. Pessagno was a member of the Biostratigraphic Panel for the Deep Sea Drilling Project (1967-1975); Voting Member of the International Subcommission on Jurassic Stratigraphy (1984-1999); Co-founder, Chairman of Editorial Board, and Editor of journal Stratigraphy; two term president of the Cushman Foundation (1975-1977), Member of Board of Directors of Cushman Foundation (1975-2004), Honorary Member of Board of Directors (2004 to present); Founder (1977-1979) and first president of North America Micropaleontological Section of SEPM (NAMS: 1980-1981).

 At the request of several of friends and colleagues, a graduate student endowment is being established to honor Dr. Pessagno.
 The purpose of the Emile A. Pessagno Graduate Student Endowment Fund will be to provide much needed funds to graduate students involved in geological research in the fields of micropaleontology, stratigraphy, sedimentology, and structural geology.

 Your gift to the Emile A. Pessagno Graduate Student Endowment Fund is a meaningful tribute to Dr. Pessagno.
 To contribute to the Emile A Pesagno Graduate Student Endowment Fund please Follow the “Make a Gift to NS&M” link and you will see the Emile A. Pessagno Graduate Student Endowment Fund in the designation box.
 Dr. Pessagno will receive notification of all gifts and correspondence.
-If you have questions, please contact Barbara Seale, Director of Endowment Services at (972) 883-2239.
+If you any have questions, please contact Barbara Hollis, at (972) 883-6407.

 Thank you for your consideration of this proposal to honor Dr. Pessagno.
 All gifts to this endowment are tax deductible, and as many of you know, some companies will match donations made by their employees.